 There are no eligibility requirements, any adult can enrol in the SAS Assistant Short Course.
-After completing the training, SAS Assistants access the SAS software and support group sessions when linked to a subscribed SAS Provider and added as an assistant to a particular SAS group.
+After completing the training, SAS Assistants access the SAS online platform to support group sessions when linked to a subscribed SAS Provider and added as an Assistant to a particular SAS group meeting.